 Immunizations

 Staying current on vaccinations is important for all people, especially babies and children.
-When babies, children and teens follow the recommended immunization schedule outlined by the American Academy of Pediatrics (AAP) and the U.S. Centers for Disease Control & Prevention (CDC), they are better protected against potentially life-threatening diseases.
+When babies, children and teens follow the recommended immunization schedule outlined by the American Academy of Pediatrics (AAP), they are better protected against potentially life-threatening diseases.

 Vaccine FAQs